codeHustler112/regenerate-ssh-host-keys/README.md

 - **Regenerate SSH host keys**: This ensures that each machine has unique SSH host keys, which is critical for security and preventing man-in-the-middle (MITM) attacks.
 - **Automate this process**: The unit will run once, regenerate the SSH host keys, and then disable itself to prevent future executions.

+Once the file is copied to your system

 Change permissions such that root owns this file
 ```bash
 sudo chown root:root regenerate_ssh_host_keys.service